-Note: Educational Exhibits have been halted for 2023
+Note: Educational Exhibits have been halted

 The numismatic exhibit program will be under the control and direction of the Central States Numismatic Society (CSNS), which reserves the right to reject any exhibit at any time.
 Exhibits will be accepted only upon receipt of the proper application form.

 (1) WHO MAY EXHIBIT: Any collector of numismatic material, who is a member in good standing of CSNS, is eligible.
 Non-members may be invited by the president to exhibit non-competitively.
 Not eligible to exhibit competitively are the exhibit area chair, chief Judge, assistant chief judge and CSNS board members or a member of his immediate family.

 (2) For an exhibitor to be eligible for the use of space and display cases, an exhibit application must be mailed or e-mailed to the Exhibit Area Chairman as instructed on the exhibit application by the date stated on the exhibit application as set by the Exhibit Area Chair.
 This date will be approximately six weeks prior to the opening of the convention.
 No exhibitor may exhibit any non-competitive case(s) in an area adjacent to that in which they display any competitive case(s).